import logging

 response = await worker.upload_file(

-comm=None, filename=self.filename, data=self.data, load=True
+filename=self.filename, data=self.data, load=self.load

 )